jpatanooga/Metronome/README.md

     * Restricted Boltzmann Machines
     * Parallel Deep Belief Networks
         * (Layers of RBMs with a discriminitive layer)
+        * Developed directly in concert with [Adam Gibson and the DL4J project] (http://deeplearning4j.org)
 * Scales linearly with input size
 * Built on top of BSP-style computation framework "Iterative Reduce" (Hadoop / YARN)
 * Packaged in a new suite of parallel iterative algorithms called Metronome on [IterativeReduce] (https://github.com/emsixteeen/IterativeReduce)